spatie/laravel-medialibrary/README.md

 The ```publicPath``` key in the configuration is where the generated images are stored.
 This is set to a sensible default already.

+The ```globalImageProfiles``` is a way to set global image profiles.
+(These can be overwritten by a models image profiles).

 ## Usage

-The models which should utilize the MediaLibrary should implement the MediaModelInterface ( to enforce the getImageProfileProperties method) and use the MediaLibraryModelTrait to gain access to the needed methods.
+Models have to use the MediaLibraryModelTrait to gain access to the needed methods.

 ### Overview of methods